weekly-beers/website/index.markdown

 ## Who we are

-Weekly beers is a software company that focuses on building fun projects that get people interested in new techology.
+Weekly Beers is a software company that focuses on building fun projects that get people interested in new techology.
 We are continusouly diving into fresh, exciting ideas, turning them into reality with a touch of playfulness and a deep commitment to innovation.
 We are based out of Knoxville, Tennesseee.

 ## Meet the founders